trujilml/employee-tracker/README.md

 Bonus
 Try to add some additional functionality to your application, such as the ability to do the following:

-Update employee managers.
+Update employee managers. - get started!

-View employees by manager. - have not tried
+View employees by manager. - have not tried, get started

 View employees by department. - clearly working

-Delete departments, roles, and employees.
+Delete departments, roles, and employees. - works perfectly

-View the total utilized budget of a department—in other words, the combined salaries of all employees in that department. - not working for my code currently
+View the total utilized budget of a department—in other words, the combined salaries of all employees in that department. - not working for my code currently - try to fix